FrankvdStam/SoulSplitter/README.md

 https://github.com/Nordgaren/DS2S-META
 https://github.com/Nordgaren/DS2-META
 https://github.com/Nordgaren/Erd-Tools

+Thanks thefifthmatt for all the hard work on figuring out how the ER map system works, insane effort! http://soulsmodding.wikidot.com/reference:elden-ring-map-list

 I use Clion and Resharper from jetbrains to develop SoulSplitter.
 They have been giving me a free opensource license to use all their products for non-comercial use for a couple years now.
 Totally awesome, thanks Jetbrains!